theatlantic/jump.ios/Docs/JUMP Integration Guide.md

 **Note** This should be called when the user has already signed-in into capture application.

--`[JRCaptureData sharedCaptureData].linkedProfiles`: Stores the list of linked accounts after the successful sign-in.
+-`[JRCaptureData getLinkedProfiles]` : Use this method to fetch the list of linked accounts after the successful sign-in.
 The linked profile array consists of dictionary of linked profiles.
 This is stored in the `JRCaptureData` object.
 Each dictionary object has the following keys:
    `verifiedEmail`  & `identifier` : Use `identifier` value for unlinking account.

 - `+[JRcapture startAccountUnlinking:(id<JRCaptureDelegate>)delegate forProfileIdentifier:(NSString *)identifier`: This will
    unlink the account identified by the `identifier`, from the existing capture account.
-Pass any `identifier` value begin retrieved from
+Pass any `identifier` value being retrieved from
-   `[JRCaptureData sharedCaptureData].linkedProfiles` array.
-The `JRCapture` will trigger `accountUnlinkingDidFailWithError` &
+   `[JRCaptureData getLinkedProfiles]` array.
+The `JRCapture` will trigger `accountUnlinkingDidFailWithError` & `accountUnlinkingDidSucceed` delegates.
-   `accountUnlinkingDidSucceed` delegates.

 Delegates: